A Guide to Education Loans Without Security in India

 For long, the demand for education loans in India has been met primarily by public sector banks which accounted for nearly 95% of education loans taken for higher studies.
 Since 2001, the education scheme formulated by Indian Banks Association (IBA) which classified loans of up to Rs 4 Lakhs for higher education as priority sector loans.

-However, despite that, the growth rate of education loans in India remained, at best, uneven.
+However, despite that, the growth rate of education loan for international students in India remained, at best, uneven.
 It hit air-pocket when the growth rate dipped to 2% from 17% in the financial year 2015 (Care Ratings Report 2018).
 It also witnessed the rise of NPAs (Non-Performing Assets) ratio in education loans segment to 7.67%.
 This was primarily due to the reason that most of the loans (nearly 90%) taken fell in the category of priority sector loans (less than Rs.
 4 Lakhs) which required no security or margin.

 For education loans between Rs.
 4 lakhs to 7.5 Lakhs, commercial banks usually demand that the loan application be accompanied by third party guarantee.
 For those above Rs.
 7.5 Lakhs, creditworthiness of the borrower along with tangible assets of equal or nearly equal value as mortgage is a must.